-2. Following in Someone Else's Footsteps: You may be haunted by your parents' expectations to go into the same occupation they are in.
-You may know it as the one that helped put food in your mouth, kept a roof over your head and even paid your way through school.
-As hard is it is to do, ignore the pressure you may feel to please your mom and dad.
-Remember, and if necessary, remind your parents, that they made their own choices and now it's your turn.
-What was right for them may not be for you.
-In the long run, there's a good chance they'd rather see you happy in a career of your own choosing than unhappy in one you picked to please them.
+- Following in Someone Else's Footsteps: You may be haunted by your parents' expectations to go into the same occupation they are in.
+You may know it as the one that helped put food in your mouth, kept a roof over your head, and even paid your way through school.
+As hard as it is to do, ignore the pressure you may feel to please your mom and dad.
+Remember (and, if necessary, remind your parents) that they made their own choices and now it's your turn.
+What was right for them may not be right for you.
+In the long run, there's a good chance they'd rather see you happy in a career of your choosing than unhappy in one you picked to please them.

-3. Not Doing Your Homework: Don't choose a career without taking the time to learn about it.
-In addition to a job description, you should make sure to gather information about typical job duties, educational requirements, earnings and job outlook.
+- Not Doing Your Homework: Don't choose a career without taking the time to learn about it.
+In addition to a job description, you should make sure to gather information about typical job duties, educational requirements, earnings, and job outlook.

-4. Not Talking to Those in the Know: Your homework isn't complete if you skip talking to someone who currently works in the career field you are considering.
-Those who are engaged in an occupation can provide you with a truthful account of what it's really like to work in it.
-If possible talk to a few people to avoid individual biases.
+- Not Talking to Those in the Know: Your homework isn't complete if you skip talking to someone who currently works in the career field you are considering.
+Those who are engaged in an occupation can provide you with a truthful account of what it's like to work in it.
+If possible, talk to a few people to avoid individual biases.

-5. Going for the Money, Honey: Bringing home a paycheck is important, but the size of it isn't actually a great predictor of job satisfaction.
-In other words, you can make six figures but if you hate what you're doing you'll find it hard to enjoy the fruits of your labor.
+- Going for the Money, Honey: Bringing home a paycheck is important, but the size of it isn't a great predictor of job satisfaction.
+In other words, you can make six figures, but if you hate what you're doing, you'll find it hard to enjoy the fruits of your labor.
 Look for a balance between making enough money to support yourself and work that fulfills you.

-6. Ignoring Who You Are: Your personality type, interests, values and aptitudes make you better suited for some occupations than others.
+- Ignoring Who You Are: Your personality type, interests, values, and aptitudes make you better suited for some occupations than others.
 These traits are intrinsic, which means you can't change them.
 If you don't take them into account when selecting a career, there is an excellent chance you will wind up in an occupation that is unsuitable for you.

-7. Not Considering Location, Location, Location: Jobs in certain occupations are concentrated in specific cities—New York or Los Angeles for example—or in certain types of locations—such as cities versus rural areas.
-If you live somewhere that doesn't offer many opportunities in your field and you aren't willing to relocate, you will have trouble getting a job.
+- Not Considering Location, Location, Location: Jobs in certain occupations are concentrated in specific cities—New York or Los Angeles, for example—or in certain types of locations—such as cities versus rural areas.
+If you live somewhere that doesn't offer many opportunities in your field, and you aren't willing to relocate, you will have trouble getting a job.

-8. Not Looking Beyond a "Best Careers" List: Lists that tell you what careers have the best opportunities of the year, decade or whatever, can be a helpful guide when it comes to selecting a career.
+- Not Looking Beyond a "Best Careers" List: Lists that tell you what careers have the best opportunities of the year or decade can be a helpful guide when it comes to selecting a career.
 However, making a decision based solely on one of those lists is a terrible idea.
 Even an occupation with a great outlook can be a bad fit, so you have to scratch below the surface to find out whether you and a career are a good match.